 The creation of vacuums is not, however, limited to vessels that previously contained nothing but gas.
 A partial vacuum can also be achieved above the surface of a liquid – but the space is filled by the vapor of the liquid.
 As the gas pressure above the liquid is reduced by pumping, the liquid boils at a lower temperature than it does at a lower temperature than it does at atmospheric (that is, normal) pressure.

 Vacuums in industryAs with high pressures, high vacuum states also have many industrial uses.
 The process of vacuum deposition by evaporation allows solid objects to be thinly coated with metal.
 Here, the object to be coated is placed in an enclosed vessel that can maintain a high vacuum.
 When the coating metal is vaporized within that vessel, it forms a thin mirror-like film over the object.

 There are other manufacturing processes in which the controlled deposition of impurities on substances or objects is performed by means of high vacuums.
 Sophisticated electronic circuitry is based upon this use of an ultra-high vacuum.

 But technological processes are not the only applications of extremes of pressure.
 Given that all substances are compressible to some degree, consideration of the effects of increasing pressure on materials to be used in construction work is obviously important.
 Compression and tension tests of various building materials provide the necessary information and increase our knowledge of the extremes of stresses and strains sustainable by different substances.

-The behaviour of materials under the two extremes of pressure is well demonstrated in the varying conditions of space.
-Extremely high vacuum conditions exist in interstellar space, with probably only a few atoms per cubic centimetre.
+The behavior of materials under the two extremes of pressure is well demonstrated in the varying conditions of space.
+Extremely high vacuum conditions exist in interstellar space, with probably only a few atoms per cubic centimeter.
 Separate chemical radicals have been found in interplanetary space.

 Artificial diamonds are produced when graphite is subjected to very high pressures and temperatures.
 Most of the stones are inferior to those that have been produced by nature.